Fertiliser and Pasture Management

 Weekly farm walks

 Every Tuesday we carry out our farm walk/drive.
-Data collected is entered into Pasture Coach and we use the kg DM available to allocate paddocks for the coming week and the feed wedge to determine round length and fertiliser strategies.
+Data collected is entered into Halter mobile app and we use the kg DM available to allocate paddocks for the coming week and the feed wedge to determine round length and fertiliser strategies.

 Spring Rotation Planner (SRP)